-Yes — first-generation students get into deferred MBA programs, including HBS 2+2, Stanford GSB, and Wharton.
-Most top programs actively seek first-gen applicants, and your background is a genuine asset in the application — both as narrative material and as evidence of the kind of institutional navigation and resilience these programs value.
+Yes.
+First-generation students get into deferred MBA programs, including HBS 2+2, Stanford GSB, and Wharton.
+Most top programs actively seek first-gen applicants, and your background is a genuine asset in the application: both as narrative material and as evidence of the kind of institutional navigation and resilience these programs value.
 The main obstacle isn't your profile; it's information asymmetry that this guide is designed to close.

 Being a first-generation college student applying to a deferred MBA program means navigating a process that wasn't designed with your background in mind.
-Most of the informal knowledge about these programs — that they exist, when to apply, how to ask for recommendations, what the essays are really asking — travels through family networks that first-gen students don't have.
+Most of the informal knowledge about these programs (that they exist, when to apply, how to ask for recommendations, what the essays are really asking) travels through family networks that first-gen students don't have.

 This guide is for that gap.

-The Information Asymmetry Is the Main Obstacle
+Why Is Information Asymmetry the Main Obstacle?

 Students with parents who attended MBA programs already know: